Bioagent Export Control List

 17. Mycoplasma capricolum subspecies capripneumoniae (“strain F38”)

-18. Mycoplasma mycoides subspecies mycoides SC (small colony, contagious bone pleuropneumonia)
+18. Mycoplasma mycoides subspecies mycoides SC (small colony) (a.k.a contagious bovine pleuropneumonia)

 19. Rickettsia prowazekii